 We provide a structured programme of activities to inform, inspire and motivate our pupils towards their future careers.
 We aim to help them understand where different education and training decisions could take them and our provision is guided by the eight benchmarks identified in the Gatsby ‘Good Career Guidance’ report .
 As detailed in our Pupil, parent and carer entitlement statement for Careers 2020, all of our pupils have access to:

 - A stable careers programme delivered through PSHE and through the curriculum from years 7 to 13 that equips them to make effective use of careers information, advice and guidance and to develop career management and employability skills.
 We continuously evaluate the programme using feedback from pupils, teachers, employers and parents and publish an annual review each September.

 - Current career and labour market information via a well-stocked careers library and online resources with support to interpret the information from our Head of Careers Dr Deborah White.

 - Advice and support which is tailored to the needs of each pupil and demonstrates a commitment to equality and diversity.

 - Teaching staff who are able to link curriculum learning to careers.

 - Regular encounters with further and higher education.
-We run annual Higher Education and Professional Careers half days, facilitate visits to university open days and take part in a range of higher education led activities such as specialist lectures, competitions and masterclasses.
+We run higher education and professional careers workshops, an annual H.E.
+Fair, facilitate visits to university open days and take part in a range of higher education led activities such as specialist lectures, competitions and masterclasses.

-- Personal guidance – timely and impartial one to one advice and guidance is delivered in years 11 and 12 by professionally qualified careers consultants, independent of school.
+- Personal guidance – impartial one to one advice and guidance is delivered in years 11 and 12 during the spring term, by professionally qualified careers consultants.
 Students with special educational needs and disabilities also have access to additional support from a specialist Careers Consultant.

-Healthcare Science day 2017 at University Hospital Birmingham
+Pupils at Healthcare Science day at University Hospital Birmingham

 Useful careers resources